shevchenkobn/battleship-html/README.md

 - [/public/*](./public) - HTML template to be used during building the project and static files to be included by the HTML template directly.

 The files, not mentioned above, are used for build and development process.

+### Models

+The models used in the project are not entirely normalised to achieve the optimal trade-off between one source of truth and quick access of the required data.

 ### State Machines